sirishacyd/devOpsmonitoring-netflixclone/README.md

 ### Step 12: Kubernetes Master and Slave Setup
 - Set up Kubernetes for orchestrating the deployment.

-### Step 13: Access the Netflix Clone App
+### Step 13 : Access Netflix Clone App and Terminate AWS EC2 Instances

+1. **Access the Deployed Application:**
-- Access the deployed application through a web browser.
+   - Use a web browser to access the Netflix Clone application.

-### Step 14: Terminate the AWS EC2 Instances
+2. **Shut Down AWS EC2 Instances:**
-- Shut down the AWS EC2 instances to conserve resources.
+   - Conserve resources by shutting down the AWS EC2 instances once you're finished.

 ## let's get started and dig deeper into each of these steps: